satvikk/ai_synthesize/README.md

 # ai_synthesize
-Learn adn implement Generative Adversarial Networks and other architectures of similar domain
+Learn and implement Generative Adversarial Networks and other architectures of similar domain